|

 Tip: Like with the handle, you should condition a leather sheath at end of every season to make sure the leather stays strong, soft, and water-resistant.
 The brand doesn’t matter, but I like Fiebing’s Aussie Conditioner (amazon) – it’s thicker and adds great water resistance.

-Where to Store Your Axe
+Where to Store an Axe

 It’s best to store an axe indoors in a climate-controlled environment, not just in a shed.
 Seasonal changes can be drastic, but even temperature and humidity changes in the morning and evening can cause condensation and start forming rust quickly.